Children shouldn’t suffer because adults are fighting.

 That transforms community wellbeing, improves health and education, and provides a nurturing environment for children.

 We value the capabilities that are already held by communities.
-That’s why we work in partnership with them, developing projects that draw people and skills together to establish creative solutions to the unique challenges they face.
+That’s why we work in partnership with them, co-developing projects that draw people and skills together to establish creative solutions to the unique challenges they face.

 Decades of military rule and oppression have left many in Myanmar without access to basic medical care and the opportunity to go to school, as well as resulting in the mass displacement of over a million people into neighboring Thailand and Bangladesh.
 The responsibility of providing aid to these refugees has predominantly fallen to international non-government organizations.

-Extended and complex conflicts in Syria, Iraq and Yemen have resulted in a humanitarian crisis almost beyond comprehension that has resulted in the displacement of millions of people.
-Emergency relief, access to healthcare, and education opportunities are all areas of great need amongst the internally displaced in Syria, Iraq and Yemen.
+Extended conflicts in Syria, Iraq and Yemen have resulted in a humanitarian crisis that has displaced of millions of people.
+Emergency relief, access to healthcare and education opportunities are all areas of great need amongst the displaced in Syria, Iraq and Yemen.
+We're also supporting families facing economic hardship in Afghanistan, where the Taliban takeover has plunged the country into even deeper crisis.